 I cannot emphasise enough how helpful this is.
 If you’re worried you’re going to lose your nail clippers, why not put a set in each bathroom, plus a set in each travel bag and some more in the nail varnish box?
 Except oh wait, that’s how you end up with 7 sets of nail clippers, as I have over the past two years.
 Storing items apart basically makes it more likely you’ll lose track of what you have.
 Have a single spot for nail clippers and be done with it.

-Marie Kondo describes how she has seen many, many cases of people hoarding items, and in almost all of them the people have been scared of running out, and been even close to aware of how much they had.
+Marie Kondo describes how she has seen many, many cases of people hoarding items, and in almost all of them the people have been scared of running out, and haven’t even been close to aware of how much they had.
 This makes perfect sense – you think you might run out, so you store it around the place, and every time you look you think “I only have one left and I don’t know where the others are!”

 I was guilty of this with Paracetamol, sun cream, and hair ties, and my husband had about 1000 razor blades stored in various locations.
 If you store similar items together, this will no longer be an issue.
 I now have a dedicated nail clipper spot in one of the bathrooms, and (I know this is tough), if I want to get some nail clippers I’m just going to have to trek all the way across the house to that cupboard.